 The large square features a beautiful cascading fountain and is presided over by the Saint-Sulpice church, put on the map as the “site” of the obélisque and Rose Line described in the Da Vinci Code, the church actually holds something much more interesting, two large murals painted by the aforementioned artist Delacroix (find them on the chapels on the right).
 The Cafe de la Mairie is a nice alternative to the super cher cafés at Saint Germain and gives you the real feel of a classic Parisian café.
 If you would like a sweet treat to enjoy with your sweetheart, then you’ve got a branch of Patrick Roger chocolates in the north-eastern corner and Pierre Hermé for some divine macarons and pastries is found just up a little bit on rue Bonaparte.
 In the evening the maze of streets north of the square, around rue de Canettes and Princesse, are alive with bars and restaurants or you can simple enjoy the golden light cast on the church from the setting sun or romantic glow after dark.

 Happy romancing in the sixth everyone!
-You can use the Google Map below to easily find these places and peruse other unique romantic places in Paris in the other articles in the series:
+You can use the Google Map below to easily find these places.
+If you want to absorb more of the district, check out our article on best books on the Left Bank!

 - 1st Arrondissement